viana-guilherme/minION-scripts/README.md

 It is easy to see that with multiple barcodes and high throughput an experiment folder may grow considerably.

 For our purposes, we only want to retrieve the contents of the `fastq_pass/` subdirectory.
-For that, we have developed a pair of scripts: `merge-fastq.sh` and `retrieve-directories.sh` that can be called from anywhere (i.e. to a freshly created analysis directory in `/home/Documents`). `merge-fastq.sh` provides a function that is able to programatically copy the fastq files to tidy directories in the working directory it was called.
+For that, we have developed a pair of scripts: `merge-fastq.sh` and `retrieve-directories.sh` that can be called from anywhere (e.g. to a freshly created analysis directory in `/home/Documents`). `merge-fastq.sh` provides a function that is able to programatically copy the fastq files to tidy directories in the working directory it was called.
 These tidy directories retain information on the run (flowcell id and experiment date) and contain a single fastq file (a concatenated version of the pre-existing files). `retrieve-directories.sh` takes as an argument a directory and generates a list of "_passed" subdirectories containing .fastq files within that directory's tree.
 Finally, it calls the merge-fastq function on each of these directories.
 This effectively retrieves .fastq files of interest to the current working directory.

 To simplify the automatization of analysis, there is a wrapper called `get-fastq.sh` that runs both scripts.
 Run this command from the same directory where the `scripts` directory from this repository is located: